TarCode/basic-rest-api/README.md

-# What's a REST API?
+# Basic REST API

-Initially, the World Wide Web was created for documents (HTML).
-Today, there's a name for every type of entity that can be identified.
+This is the repo for the Basic REST API tutorial [here](https://github.com/TarCode/basic-rest-api)